IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 Once applied to your codebase, implement your business logic as follows:

 1. Right-click on the `Service` and select **Open in IDE -> {OrganizationsService}.cs**.
-2. Implement your business logic in the method corresponding to your modeled `Operation`, e.g., `CreateOrganization`.
+2. Implement your business logic in the method corresponding to your modeled `Operation`, e.g. `CreateOrganization`.

 > [!NOTE]
 > Many service implementations are predictable and repetitive.
 Intent Architect can generate these implementations for you: [Modeled Service Implementations](#modeled-service-implementations).